 — Anne River

 Our first Atlantic City ward community garden, the Hope Community Garden (Ward 2) launched in 2011, followed by a garden at the historic Absecon Lighthouse (Ward 1) in 2012.
 Since then, located in ward 5, the Atlantic City Day Nursery hosts home to a community garden, supported by the children, staff, parents/grandparents and a partnership with the Sovereign Avenue School.
 Down beach at the Salvation Army community garden (Ward 4), community members and volunteers support a garden that brings fresh produce to the population in need that they service.
-At The Way of Holiness Temple in ward 3, Pastor Alexander Smith and his congregation support a community garden that supplies fresh produce to its members and residents of the area surrounding the church.
-A site and partner for the remaining Atlantic City ward community garden will be identified and established in 2013/2014.
+At Community Harvester’s Church in ward 3, Pastor Alexander Smith and his congregation support a community garden that supplies fresh produce to its members and residents of the area surrounding the church.

 In addition to funding, AtlantiCare offers these sites wellness programming such as healthy food cooking demonstrations and health educator-led nutrition education and physical fitness activities in the garden.
 As a result of the gardens, we have seen improved dietary practices and the development of organic gardening skills such as composting by community members.

 Community Garden Awards

 Non-profit organizations with existing community gardens or plans to construct one are encouraged to apply for a one-time $500 Growing Green Community Garden Award.
 Please find the Award Application and Guidelines attached.
 Requests are awarded bi-annually in early February and August and applications should be e-mailed to email@example.com.